centau/ecr/rfcs/default-component-values.md

 > Alternatively we could have `registry:add()` calls with components with no default value instead default to assigning `true` (default default values??).

+- Using a default value callback which returns `nil` will result in undefined behavior.

+> Again, this could be changed to error instead on `Registry:add()` at the cost of slight performance.

 ## Drawbacks

 None (?) asides from minor increase in API complexity.